 We are a commissioner of integrated prevention, education, and treatment services on a national scale, with over £40 million of grant funding under active management.
-In partnership with gambling treatment providers, we have spent several years methodically building structures for commissioning a coherent system of brief intervention and treatment services, with clearly defined care pathways and established referral routes to and from the NHS - a National Gambling Treatment Service.
+In partnership with gambling treatment providers, we have spent several years methodically building structures for commissioning a coherent system of brief intervention and treatment services, with clearly defined care pathways and established referral routes to and from the NHS - a National Gambling Support Network.

-The National Gambling Treatment Service brings together a National Gambling Helpline, www.begambleaware.org and a network of locally based providers across Great Britain that works with partner agencies and people with lived experience to design and deliver a system, which meets the needs of individuals.
+The National Gambling Support Network brings together a National Gambling Helpline, gambleaware.org, and a network of locally based providers across Great Britain that works with partner agencies and people with lived experience to design and deliver a system that meets the needs of individuals.
 This system delivers a range of treatment services, including brief intervention, counselling (delivered either face-to-face or online), residential programmes and psychiatrist led care.